I Went to an Awakening Vision Yoga Retreat and I’m so Glad I did!

 What is Vision Boarding you ask?
 Well, a vision board is a tool used to help clarify, concentrate and maintain focus on a specific life goal.
 Literally, a vision board is any sort of board on which you display images that represent whatever you want to be, do or have in your life.
 Check out this article on Huffington Post: The Reason Vision Boards Work and How to Make One.

-Saturday morning began with Yoga, breakfast, and the beginning of making a vision board.
+Saturday morning began with Yoga, meditation, breakfast, and the beginning of making a vision board.
 Instead of images, I was mostly drawn to words, which makes sense since I love and revere the written word.
 Magazines were strewn around the room, and everyone looked and began cutting what they were drawn to.
 I brought magazines, mostly travel and diving based, and I put them in the general melee.

 It was fascinating to watch people, and to see what they were drawn to.
 Some concentrated on a single goal, others, like me, had many things represented.
 One image I wanted was of a wild moose.
 Ask and you shall receive!